CodeTwo Signatures Add-in for Outlook

 - Using the add-in on mobile devices

-- Changing the language to German (Deutsch)
+- Changing the add-in language

 Using CodeTwo Add-in in Outlook desktop and Outlook on the web (OWA)